Medically Reviewed by Greg Grillo, D.D.S.

 Many people frequently associate a toothache with the need for tooth extraction, making the thought of visiting the dentist too much to handle.
 However, toothaches should not be ignored, since they could be related to a more serious health issue.
 For example, studies have revealed that heart attacks could be triggered by pain on the left side of the jaw.
-A sore and painful sensation in the jaw and cheekbones, or difficulty chewing, also could be a sign of temporomandibular joint disorder (TMD or TMJ disorder).
+A sore and painful sensation in the jaw and cheekbones, or difficulty chewing, also could be a sign of temporomandibular disorder (TMD or TMJ disorder).

 Fortunately, dentists now have more advanced techniques for determining the sources of the painful sensations in your teeth.
 What’s more, they also have more soothing and effective solutions to preserve teeth when treating toothache pain.